dwighthouse/json-complete/README.md

 #### Relative JSON Size

-In very unscientific testing, for a large, non-circular object, the output length of both the JSON encoded string and the json-complete encoded string were compared.
-The json-complete string was approximately 25% larger than the JSON string.
+In very unscientific testing, for a large, non-circular object [generated here](https://www.json-generator.com/), the output length of both the JSON encoded string and the json-complete encoded string were compared.
+The json-complete string was actually 18% smaller than the JSON string.
+The reduction almost certainly has to do with string and number deduplication.
+Indeed, when gzipping both outputs, the json-complete output became 8% larger.
+Thus, roughly speaking, the absolute cost of storing referencial data in addition to the information content is about 8%.

+For a much smaller object, with less duplication of data, the resulting comparion saw the json-complete encoded file being about 15% larger than the equivalent JSON string.
+When gzipped, the difference remained about the same.

+In conclusion, the relative size of a json-complete string, with all it's additional data and support, is roughly equivalent to a JSON string with the same data.
+Some types of data will be more or less efficient, mileage will vary.
+However, expect to have an overhead of about 8% if gzipping json-complete data versus JSON data.

 #### Unsupported Types